December 28, 2008

 We dined eight to a table in the "cafetorium," which always smelled of hot butter, polyurethane, and disinfectant.
 Each day the custodian broke down all 20 tables to clean the floor.
 One afternoon, all the fourth-grade boys were sent to help him.
 That was when the fourth-grade girls, rounded up into one classroom, saw a special movie, which none of them would talk about later.
 At least not with the boys.

-one day our third-grade teacher took an empty desk in the front of the classroom, turned it around, and sat down, signaling one of those monologues that would, in short order, have us leering at the clock and doodling.
+one day our third-grade teacher took an empty desk in the front of the classroom, turned it around, and sat down, signaling the start of a monologue that would, in short order, have us leering at the clock and doodling.

 She talked vaguely and at length about two new students who would be joining us that week.
 We had no idea why this was a big deal; previously, new kids just showed up looking terrified and took a seat in the back until they figured out how to fit in.